CALCIUM AND VITAMIN D OVERVIEW

 Vitamin D decreases bone loss and lowers the risk of fracture, especially in older men and women.
 Along with calcium, vitamin D also helps to prevent and treat osteoporosis.
 To absorb calcium efficiently, an adequate amount of vitamin D must be present.

 Vitamin D is normally made in the skin after exposure to sunlight.
 (See "Patient information: Vitamin D deficiency (Beyond the Basics)".)

 Recommendations for vitamin D — The current recommendation is that men over 70 years and postmenopausal women consume at least 800 international units of vitamin D per day.
 Lower levels of vitamin D are not as effective while high doses can be toxic, especially if taken for long periods of time.
 Although the optimal intake has not been clearly established in premenopausal women or in younger men with osteoporosis, 600 international units of vitamin D daily is generally suggested.

 Vitamin D is available as an individual supplement and is included in most multivitamins and some calcium supplements (table 2).
-Milk is the best dietary source of vitamin D, with approximately 100 international units per cup (table 3).
+Milk is a good dietary source of vitamin D, with approximately 100 international units per cup (240 mL), and salmon has 800 to 1000 units of vitamin D per serving (table 3).

 WHERE TO GET MORE INFORMATION